Elastic Graphs: Introduction

+The paper is organized by the type of energy under consideration.
 In the course of the paper, we also prove several other tightness results. \begin{itemize} \item In Section~\ref{sec:taut}, we prove Theorem~\ref{thm:maxflow-mincut}, which gives a version of the max-flow/min-cut theorem in the context of maps between graphs.
-This gives a characterization of which maps minimize $E^1_p$ (for any~$p$). \item In Section~\ref{sec:lipschitz}, we prove Theorem~\ref{thm:lipschitz-stretch}, which shows that for any homotopy class $[\phi] \co K_1 \to K_2$ of maps between marked length graphs, there is a tight sequence
+This gives a characterization of which maps minimize $E^1_p$ for any~$p$.
+This is surprisingly involved, and feels like it should be standard, but we have been unable to find a reference. \item In Section~\ref{sec:lipschitz}, we prove Theorem~\ref{thm:lipschitz-stretch}, which shows that for any homotopy class $[\phi] \co K_1 \to K_2$ of maps between marked length graphs, there is a tight sequence

 where $\psi \in [\phi]$.
-This is a theorem of White, used by Bestvina~\cite{Bestvina11:Bers}: the minimal Lipschitz stretch factor between metric graphs equals the maximal ratio by which lengths of multi-curves are changed.
+This is a theorem of White~\cite{Bestvina11:Bers}: the minimal Lipschitz stretch factor between metric graphs equals the maximal ratio by which lengths of multi-curves are changed.
 We also extend the graphs we are looking at to allow \emph{weak graphs}, where lengths are allowed to be zero, and prove the corresponding tightness result (Theorem~\ref{thm:weak-stretch}). \item In Section~\ref{sec:harmonic}, we prove Theorem~\ref{thm:harmonic-min}, which shows that for any homotopy class $[f] \co G \to K$ of maps from a marked elastic graph to a marked length graph, there is a tight sequence

-where $g \in [f]$.
-Theorem~\ref{thm:harmonic-min} also characterizes the energy minimizers for $\Dir(g)$ (harmonic maps).
-Again, we extend the results to the setting of weak graphs (Theorem~\ref{thm:harmonic-min-weak}). \item Section~\ref{sec:filling} has the proof of the main results, Theorems~\ref{thm:emb-sf} and~\ref{thm:emb-sf-gen}. \item Appendix~\ref{sec:energies} defines a family of energies $E^p_q(f)$ for any $1 \le p \le q \le \infty$ and any PL map $f$ between metric graphs.
+where $g \in [f]$ is harmonic.
+Again, we extend the results to the setting of weak graphs (Theorem~\ref{thm:harmonic-min-weak}). \item Section~\ref{sec:filling} has the proof of the main results, Theorems~\ref{thm:emb-sf} and~\ref{thm:emb-sf-gen}, characterizing minima $\Emb(\phi)$ in a homotopy class. \item Appendix~\ref{sec:energies} defines a family of energies $E^p_q(f)$ for any $1 \le p \le q \le \infty$ and any PL map $f$ between metric graphs.
 Theorem~\ref{thm:energy-sf} gives the most general statement: for any $1 \le p \le q \le \infty$ and homotopy class of maps $[\phi] \co G \to H$ between marked graphs with the appropriate extra structure, we can find $\psi \in [\phi]$ and a tight sequence

-(Only a sketch of the proof of Theorem~\ref{thm:energy-sf} is given.) \end{itemize} Finally, Appendix~\ref{sec:electrical} relates the elastic networks of this paper and the more well-studied subject of resistor networks and electrical equivalence.
+(The proof of Theorem~\ref{thm:energy-sf} is only sketched.) \item Finally, Appendix~\ref{sec:electrical} relates the elastic networks of this paper and the more well-studied subject of resistor networks and electrical equivalence. \end{itemize}

+See Table~\ref{tab:structures-graphs} for the various structures we use on graphs and on maps between them.